 Risk management and compliance

-During 2015, the Melrose risk management framework was relaunched.
-The Group’s risk management strategy was updated, risk training workshops were introduced, an enhanced risk register and risk mapping and profiling application was adopted and a risk monitoring and assurance programme was implemented.
-Taken together, these initiatives have enhanced the Group’s effectiveness at identifying and managing risks and are promoting and embedding a more risk-aware culture across the business.
-Further details on the Group’s management of risk can be found on pages 28 to 35 of the 2015 Annual Report.
+During 2016, the Melrose risk management framework was implemented across the newly acquired Nortek business divisions, and the Group’s compliance policies were comprehensively reviewed and updated to ensure their effectiveness for the enlarged Group.
+Taken together, these initiatives have ensured the former Nortek businesses’ effectiveness at identifying and managing risks and have promoted and embedded a more risk-aware culture.
+Further details on the Group’s management of risk can be found on pages 40 to 45 of th2 2016 Annual Report.